-Jupyter notebooks are interactive scripts (commonly Python) in a web-application that are starting to be used for teaching purposes in both undergraduate and graduate student classes at universities across the United States.
-Example Jupyter notes for civil engineering courses are compiled within a Community Data folder entitled, "Jupyter Notebooks for Civil Engineering Courses".
+Jupyter notebooks are interactive scripts (commonly Python) in a web-application used for teaching purposes in both undergraduate and graduate student classes at universities across the United States.
+Example Jupyter notebooks for civil engineering courses are available within a Community Data folder entitled, Jupyter Notebooks for Civil Engineering Courses.
 Students can access and work with these notebooks through the DesignSafe JupyterHub or download them to use locally.

-A range of K-12 lesson plans, previously available on the NEEShub, have been ported over to DesignSafe and compiled in a Community Data folder entitled, "Legacy NEES K-12 Learning Materials".
-The materials can be used as teaching modules containing numerous lessons appropriate for educating K-12 students in fundamental engineering and natural hazard principles.
-Teachers and students can sort through and download these learning materials organized by contributor and grade level.
+A range of K-12 lesson plans, previously available on the NEEShub, has been ported over to DesignSafe and compiled in a Community Data folder entitled, Legacy NEES K-12 Learning Materials.
+The materials are available as teaching modules containing numerous lessons appropriate for educating K-12 students in fundamental engineering and natural hazard principles.
+Teachers and students can sort through and download these learning materials organized by contributors and grade level.